humancuration/fair-platform/STACK.md

 # STACK.MD

-Mobile friendly PWA and website
+Mobile friendly PWA and website, rich with visuals and audio features, with accessibility at the forefront of design

 # Dependencies